 The Department of Curriculum, Instruction and Special Education prepares individuals to teach or work in several areas of exceptionality.
 At the undergraduate level, the licensure track program leads to licensure in mild/moderate disabilities (K-12) in the state of Mississippi.
 The special education undergraduate program requires preparation in mild/moderate disabilities as well as study in one additional areas of emphasis.
-The non-licensure track program is designed to prepare candidates to work with individual with disabilities in non-school settings, including adult services.
-Those interested in working as teachers in school settings should enroll in the licensure track program.
+The Dual track program leads to licensure in both elementary education and special education.

 The Professional Education Unit at The University of Southern Mississippi is accredited by the National Council for Accreditation of Teacher Education (NCATE).